 The regions of Italy vary in their climate and geography, but one thing they all have in common is the abundance of landmarks and historic sites to visit.
 Each region offers various types of train travel to suit your needs and get you to the next destination, ranging from high-speed, inter-regional or inter-city rail service.
 Most cities have central railway stations which are easily accessible by many types of public or self-guided transportation.

-Some of Italy’s most popular tourist destinations can be found in middle Italy.
+Some of the most popular tourist destinations & exciting options of where to go in Italy’s can be found in the peninsula's middle regions.
 From nation's capital - Rome, to stunning Florence, to the remarkable canal-filled Venice; there is so much to see and do right in the heart of it all.

 Southern Italy is the geographical part of the country that forms the lower boot-shaped area of the peninsula.
-There are so many striking landscapes and historical landmarks to visit, that a trip here can be expected to be the vacation of a lifetime.
+There are so many striking landscapes, historical landmarks and other Italian places to visit, that a trip here can be expected to be the vacation of a lifetime.
 The city of Naples itself was designated as a UNESCO World Heritage Site and perhaps the most famed part of this densely populated metropolis is Mount Vesuvius.
 This stratovolcano erupted in 79 AD and buried the cities of Pompeii and Herculaneum.
 Today, you can climb this legendary volcano and take a peek inside its crater.
 Moreover, you can also take a tour through the ruins of Pompeii.
-From stunning coastlines, beautiful beaches to wondrous islands, south Italy is a wonder to behold.
+From stunning coastlines, beautiful beaches to wondrous islands, south Italy places are a wonder to behold.

-The above mentioned are just some of the best places to visit in Italy, but there is so much more to explore.
+The above mentioned are just a few ideas of where to go in Italy, but there is so much more to explore.
 From north to south and east to west, there is something for absolutely everyone.
 So, what are you waiting for?
-Book your vacation now and see some of the world's most exciting sights for yourself!
+Book your vacation now and see some of the most exciting Italy places for yourself!